This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Step 4: Reassemble Computer

-Tightening the hinge on your MacBook Pro is not a difficult task.
-It’s an easy do-it-yourself fix but if you’re not comfortable with small repairs or if your computer is still under warranty, be sure to take your MacBook to a certified professional to get the repair done correctly and to leave your warranty intact.
+Tightening the hinge on your MacBook Pro is not a difficult task but it is daunting since it involves opening up your machine.
+Although it’s an easy DIY fix, if you’re not comfortable with small repairs or if your computer is still under warranty, it’s best to take your MacBook to a certified professional.
+This will ensure you get the repair done correctly and leave your warranty intact.

 Have you ever made any small repairs on your MacBook such as this one?About Eric